Ascend/samples/cplusplus/level2_simple_inference/2_object_detection/YOLOV3_coco_detection_dynamic_AIPP/README.md

    1. Set the **LD\_LIBRARY\_PATH** environment variable.

       The **LD\_LIBRARY\_PATH** environment variable conflicts with the sample when the ATC tool is used.
 Therefore, you need to set this environment variable separately in the command line to facilitate modification.
+      **export install\_path=$HOME/Ascend/ascend-toolkit/latest**

       **export LD\_LIBRARY\_PATH=\\${install\_path}/atc/lib64**